WA Marine Warning and Forecast

 ...SMALL CRAFT ADVISORY IN EFFECT FROM 4 PM THIS AFTERNOON TO

-to 5 ft Saturday morning.
-First ebb current of 5.37 kt at 644 AM

-Friday.
-Seas 4 to 5 ft.
-Very strong ebb current of 6.71 kt at
+8 ft during the very strong ebb current of 6.64 kt at 624 PM

 * WHERE...In the Main Channel of the Columbia River Bar.